 - Use images to make you more noticeable

 - Check your images before you use them

 - Make sure your mistake is not what makes you stand out

-People from Birmingham and the West Midlands may have ignored the recruitment consultant’s post because the image did not match what they were expecting to see.
+Potentially, people from Birmingham and the West Midlands may have glossed over or ignored the recruitment consultant’s post because the image did not match what they were expecting to see.
 A recruiter wouldn’t be expected to be an expert in geography and because there are always people looking for a new job, there was probably no lasting harm done.

 For you in your business, you can’t afford to make the same mistake; especially not with technical or safety critical areas.
 Make sure you check the images you use and where they’re placed for best results.